openmc-dev/openmc/docs/source/usersguide/beginners.rst

 fissioning material.
 You, as the code user, will need to describe the model so that the code can do something with it.
 A basic model consists of a few things:

-- A description of the geometry -- the problem should be split up into regions of homogeneous material.
+- A description of the geometry -- the problem must be split up into regions of homogeneous material composition.
 - For each different material in the problem, a description of what nuclides are in the material and at what density.
 - Various parameters telling the code how many particles to simulate and what options to use.
 - A list of different physical quantities that the code should return at the end of the simulation.
-Remember, in a Monte Carlo simulation, if you don't ask for anything, it will not give you any answers (other than a few default quantities).
+In a Monte Carlo simulation, if you don't ask for anything, it will not give you any answers (other than a few default quantities).

 -----------------------
 What do I need to know?
 -----------------------

 If you are starting to work with OpenMC, there are a few things you should be familiar with.
-Whether you plan on working in Linux, Mac OS X, or Windows, you should be comfortable working in a command line environment.
+Whether you plan on working in Linux, macOS, or Windows, you should be comfortable working in a command line environment.
 There are many resources online for learning command line environments.
 If you are using Linux or Mac OS X (also Unix-derived), `this tutorial
 <http://www.ee.surrey.ac.uk/Teaching/Unix/>`_ will help you get acquainted with
 commonly-used commands.

-It is also helpful to be familiar with `Python
-<http://www.python.org/>`_, as most of the post-processing utilities provided
-with OpenMC rely on it for data manipulation and results visualization.
+To reap the full benefits of OpenMC, you should also have basic proficiency in the use of `Python <http://www.python.org/>`_, as OpenMC includes a rich Python API that offers many usability improvements over dealing with raw XML input files.

 OpenMC uses a version control software called `git`_ to keep track of changes to the code, document bugs and issues, and other development tasks.
 While you don't